juju4/incident-response-docs/docs/index.md

 * [What is an Incident?](before/what_is_an_incident.md) - _Before we can talk about incident response, we need to define what an incident actually is._
 * [Severity Levels](before/severity_levels.md) - _Information on our severity level classification.
 What constitutes a SEV-3 vs SEV-1?
 What response do they get?_
+* [Confidentiality Levels](before/confidentiality_levels.md) - _Information on confidentiality level classification.
+How to handle information?
+With who you can speak about it?_
 * [Different Roles for Incidents](before/different_roles.md) - _Information on the roles during an incident; Incident Commander, Scribe, etc._
+* [Communication channels](before/communication_channels.md) - _What tool to use to exchange about incident?_
 * [Incident Call Etiquette](before/call_etiquette.md) - _Our etiquette guidelines for incident calls, before you find yourself in one._
 * [Complex Incidents](before/complex_incidents.md) - _Our guide for handling larger, more complex incidents._